eosrio/hyperion-docs/docs/hyperion.md

 ```

 !!! tip
-    if you came from the script section, you can skip this section and go directly to the Edit configs section.
+    if you came from the script section, you can skip this section and go directly to the Edit configs section below.

 <br>